Onyekachi Apam

-Onyekachi Apam (born 30 December 1986 in Aba) is a Nigerian former footballer who retired in 2014 after sustaining injuries playing for the Seattle Sounders FC.
+Onyekachi Apam (born 30 December 1986) is a Nigerian former professional footballer who played as a defender.
 He represented Nigeria at the 2008 Summer Olympics in Beijing as part of the men's football team.

 Career

-In 2005, Apam tried out for OGC Nice, where he eventually signed.
-He made 105 appearances and even extended his contract to end in 2013 rather than 2012 before transferring to Stade Rennes in 2010.
-Unfortunately, Apam was forced to sit out for the majority of his time as part of Stade Rennes due first to a knee injury and later to an ankle injury.
+In 2005, Apam tried out for Nice, where he eventually signed.
+He made 105 appearances and extended his contract to end in 2013 rather than 2012 before transferring to Rennes in 2010.
+Apam sat out most his time at Rennes due first to a knee injury and later to an ankle injury.
 He left Rennes in early 2014 after appearing only 23 times in four years and signed with Seattle Sounders FC in September just before the MLS roster freeze.
 He was released without making an appearance on 5 December.

 Team Nigeria

 During his career, Apam represented Nigeria's national team 14 times, including the 2005 FIFA World Youth Championship; the 2008 Africa Cup and the Summer Olympics; and the FIFA World Cup and the Africa Cup of Nations in 2010.
 Nigeria won a silver medal at the 2008 Olympics.